edokichuks/todo_app/README.md

 - **Code Quality**: Emphasis on readability, maintainability, and best practices.

 ## App Code Structure
-- **Clean Architecture**: The app is structured using clean architecture principles, focusing on separation of concerns and scalability.
+- **Clean Architecture**: The app is structured using clean architecture, focusing on separation of concerns and scalability.
 This ensures the codebase is maintainable and adaptable to future changes.

 ## App Library Dependencies
 - **local_auth**: For implementing fingerprint authentication.